DmirtyUsov/battle-ship/README.md

 - WebSocket server starts on port 3000
 - WebSocket server logs information/problem messages to console
 - There is a silly bot for the single player mode.
+- **My bad!** I missed the rule: If player hits or kills the ship, player should make one more shoot.
+In the current version, a turn is made after each attack.
+This is easy to fix.
+But it will be commit after deadline.
+To fast check you can set `DEV_ATTACKS_BEFORE_FORCE_GAME_OVER=3` in `.env`.
+The game ends after three attacks by either player.